 El Museo del Barrio, 1230 Fifth Avenue at 104th Street

-We passed by the museum the other day and already its massive Day of the Dead display is on view in its cafe.
-My daughter and I went to this celebration last year and had a blast (that's her in skeleton face paint).
-Kids can contribute to a collaborative altar, groove to live music, hear storytellers, get their faces painted and march in a spooky procession from the nearby Dana Discovery Center to the museum.
+We passed by the museum the other day and its massive Day of the Dead display is already on view in its cafe.
+My daughter and I go to this celebration every year and we always have a blast (that's her in skeleton face paint).
+Kids can contribute to a colorful collaborative altar, catch traditional Aztec and Mexican dance performances, hear stories about the holiday, get their faces painted with skeletons and flowers, and enjoy kid-friendly tours of the galleries.
+The fest kicks off with a spooky musical procession from the nearby Dana Discovery Center in Central Park to the museum at 11am.

 Dead or Alive: Halloween at NYSCI – Corona

-Saturday, October 27-Sunday, October 28, times vary.
+Thursday, October 31-Sunday, November 3 times vary.
 Visit the website for a complete schedule.